oltyant/conftrucking/README.md

 ### Dynamic Programming algorithm

 A dynamic programming algorithm examines the previously solved subproblems and combine their solutions to give the best solution for the given problem.
-If and only if we can find the optimal substructure for the problem (another words: we can solve it with recursion).
+If we can find the optimal substructure for the problem (literally this means we can solve it with recursion) then we can easily reach the proper result(s).
 For the coin change problem described above:
 ```
 Value of banknote to change: 6
 Available coins (unlimited number): 1,3,4